 Perfecto recently released advanced support for the above iOS test automation frameworks in order to enable development teams to leverage the advantages mentioned above, while leveraging Perfecto’s cloud based capabilities.
 In addition, Perfecto extended the XCUITest framework by adding the ability to control and setup the device the same way end users do, by which enabling teams to validate their apps will function as expected in the real world.

-To learn more, check out our article: The Rise of Espresso & XCUITest; The Fall of Appium? and explore our documentation.
+To learn more, check out our article: The Rise of Espresso & XCUITest; The Fall of Appium?

 - Running XCUITest in Parallel with Quantum on Perfecto Cloud